JonathanDussot/valladolid-snooker-club/README.md

 This website aims to appeal to the local audience and encourage them to participate in an ever-growing multi-cultural sport that their country has yet to discover whether it is seeking a hobby after work or meeting with friends.
 There are also many UK residents currently residing in the city who share a passion for the sport, and could greatly benefit from having a place which offers them an opportunity to continue playing what they love.

-Valladolid Snooker Club also offers classes to kids at a very convenient time for parents to enroll their children seeing as after-school activities are very popular in the city.
+Valladolid Snooker Club also offers classes to kids at a very convenient time for parents to enrol their children seeing as after-school activities are very popular in the city.
 It simultaneously provides them a method to further develop their motor skills and concentration skills, and learn about a new sport which could potentially develop into a professional career.

 ![screenshot of site on amiresponsive](documentation/amiresponsive-snooker-img.png)